-For many in the SWEAT community, fall is about to arrive!
-Even though we’re mid-way through the month, September 22 is the Autumnal Equinox and represents the traditional First Day of Fall (or autumn).
+For many in the Sweat community, September 22 is the Autumnal Equinox and represents the traditional First Day of Fall (or autumn).
 This occasion marks the time where daytime and nighttime are around the same length and is a day that has been celebrated by many cultures for centuries.

 If it's fall where you are, you know what this means — pumpkin everything!
 Whether it be spiced pumpkin lattes, pumpkin soups, or savoury roast pumpkin side dishes, if you are a pumpkin-lover, now is your time to shine!

 Pumpkin has so many health benefits that make it worth adding to any meal.
 It’s a good source of fibre and one of the best sources of beta-carotene, a powerful antioxidant that gives it that vibrant orange colour.
 The body converts beta-carotene into vitamin A, which is important for your immune system, as well as for eye and skin health.

 Get in the fall spirit with this pumpkin pie recipe